hermangroup/docs/introduction/how-to-buy.rst

   https://mbaex.com

   MBAex is a pure crypto exchange with a focus on the Chinese market.
-  DASH can be traded against BTC, USDT and MDP.
+  HISTORIA can be traded against BTC, USDT and MDP.

 KuCoin
   .. image:: exchanges/kucoin.png